 The Nomination and Remuneration Committee (members listed above) assesses the criteria for the election and reelection of Board members and the nomination of candidates for the top two management levels.
 It deals with succession planning.
 It also regularly assesses the compensation systems and recommends compensation for the members of the Board of Directors and the Executive Committee (including bonus targets for the latter) on behalf of the Board of Directors and in accordance with its specifications.
 It carries out broadly based compensation benchmarks with an international comparison group, supported by studies of consulting firms such as Mercer and Willis Towers Watson, and it scrutinizes the work of internal and external consultants.
 The members of the Nomination and Remuneration Committee are elected by the Shareholders' Meeting.
-The regulations of the Nomination and Remuneration Committee can be viewed at www.sulzer.com/governance (under "Regulations").
+The regulations of the Nomination and Remuneration Committee can be viewed at www.sulzer.com/ governance (under "Regulations").
 The CEO and the Chief Human Resources Officer (who is also the Secretary of this committee) attend the meetings of the Nomination and Remuneration Committee.
-In 2017, five meetings were held in January, February, July, and December, taking on average between one and two hours.
-Furthermore, the NRC held one conference call.
-External experts from Mercer and klingler provided benchmarking services (see section "Method of determination of compensation: benchmarking and annual target-setting process" in chapter "Compensation governance and principles" of the Compensation Report) and supported the Nomination and Remuneration Committee in in reviewing the compensation packages of the members of the Board of Directors and the Executive Committee.
+In 2018, four regular meetings were held in January, July, September and December, taking on average between one and two hours.
+Furthermore, the NRC held two meetings by conference call (30 to 45 minutes).
+External experts from Mercer and Agnes Blust Consulting AG provided benchmarking services (see section "Method of determination of compensation: benchmarking and annual targetsetting process" in chapter "Compensation governance and principles" of the Compensation Report) and supported the Nomination and Remuneration Committee in reviewing the compensation packages of the members of the Board of Directors and the Executive Committee.